 Monastic life has always been something I’ve resonated with and felt close to.
 Perhaps because I am a bit more of an introvert, and perhaps because I believe the church is within – in the home of our heart, where we can retreat like in a little tiny monastery, shelter, cave, refuge – away from the hustle and bustle of life, and tune into what truly matters – the sacred land of our heart.

-Being born and growing up in my native land Bulgaria, I’d often see monks because they are an essential part of the Eastern Orthodox Christianity, which is the main religion of Bulgaria since the 9th century.
+Being born and growing up in my native land Bulgaria, I’d often see monks because they are an essential part of the Bulgarian Orthodox Christianity, which is the main religion of Bulgaria since the 9th century.
+For those of you unfamiliar, the Bulgarian Orthodox church is similar to the Greek Orthodox and Eastern Orthodox ones – all of which are part of Christian Orthodoxy.
 Bulgaria has a rich and very old history as the first Bulgarian Empire was officially founded in the 7th century, and one of the earliest societies in the modern day lands of Bulgaria was the Neolithic Karanovo culture dating back to 6,500 BC.
 I love traveling and often the beach and the sea are my final destinations, but during my travels I’d often make time on my way to visit at least one of many old monasteries throughout the country – tucked away in mountains, and also many made of stone and in caves along our sea shore.
 I remember once I even spent a night sleeping in a monastery, and for those of you who have done that as well, you know it’s an experience in itself.
 The cover photo is from Bulgaria’s Rila Monastery – and the picture is from the cave in which the founder of the monastery Saint John once lived.

 In Christian Orthodoxy monks are very common and have been since around the second century.
 While many people may think of Buddhism when they hear the word monk, and I often share their own inspiring wisdom, today I’ll share with you some beautiful insights from the Christian Orthodox monks, also known as Greek Orthodox or Eastern Orthodox.
 I’ll share my own learnings as well as some insights from a beautiful monk that I recently came across – Father Seraphim Aldea from the Mull Monastery in Scotland.
 You can learn more about them and support their beautiful work and monastery at their official monastery website here.